Skydeck Chicago is the highest observation platform in USA and offers great views of the city and the Michigan lake.

-On weekends and peak times, you can find long waiting lines at the ticket counter to buy Skydeck Chicago’s tickets.
+On weekends and peak times, you will find long waiting lines at the ticket counter to buy Skydeck Chicago’s entry tickets.

-However, you can skip these lines if you buy your Skydeck Chicago tickets online much in advance.
+However, you can skip these lines if you buy your Skydeck Chicago tickets much in advance.

 3. Elevator lines to go up to Skydeck